thegoodhen/tgh-launcher/README.md

+#DEPRECATED - this project is now deprecated; it has been rewritten in shell utilizing ROFI.
+Replacement coming soon.
 # tgh-launcher
 A repo for my new awsum Linux launcher app, because d-menu doesn't cut it and after some research I wasn't satisfied with the options currently available.
 ##Intended developement